Erin Jackson: Career

 Jackson won gold in the 500-meter inline skating race at the 2008-09 Junior World Championships, gold in the same event at the 2014 Pan American Championships, and was named United States Olympic Committee Female Athlete of the Year for Roller Sports in 2012 and 2013.
 She also competes in roller derby with the Jacksonville RollerGirls of the Women's Flat Track Derby Association (WFTDA), earning the MVP award at the 2014 WFTDA Division 1 Playoff in Evansville, Indiana, and advancing to WFTDA Championships in both 2015 and 2016.

 In 2016, Erin Jackson transitioned to speed skating on the ice.
 She qualified for the 2018 Winter Olympics with only four months of experience in speedskating on ice.
 Coached by Renee Hildebrand, Jackson qualified at the 500-meter distance, and finished 24th out of 31 competitors in Pyeongchang.

 In November 2021, she won her first 500-meter Speedskating World Cup races in Poland with two track records, making her the first Black American woman to win in the World Cup.

 Jackson won the gold medal in the women's 500-meter speed skating event at the 2022 Winter Olympics in Beijing, China, besting the field by 0.08 seconds with a time of 37.04 seconds.
 She had nearly missed out on qualifying for the Olympics after slipping during the U.S. Trials in this event.
 Her teammate and longtime friend Brittany Bowe won the event but gave up her spot for Jackson to qualify.
 Jackson became the first Black woman to win a Winter Olympic gold in an individual sport.
 Jackson also is the first American woman to win an Olympic speed skating gold since Chris Witty in 1000m in 2002, and the first American woman to win the women's 500m since Bonnie Blair in 1994.

 In March 2023, Jackson completed at the 2023 World Single Distances Speed Skating Championships and won a silver medal in the team sprint.

 She represented the United States at the 2024 Four Continents Speed Skating Championships and won a gold medal in the 500 meter and a silver medal in the team sprint.
 Later that year, she competed at the November 2024 2025 Four Continents Speed Skating Championships and won a gold medal in the 500 meter.

+In January 2026, Jackson competed in the U.S. Olympic Team Trials Long Track at the Pettit National Ice Center in Milwaukee, Wisconsin.
+She placed first in the Women's 500m and 1000m races earning a spot on the U.S. National Team heading to the 2026 Winter Olympics in Milan, Italy.
+In February 2026, she and bobsledder Frank Del Duca were elected by their teammates to be the team's flag-bearers in the opening ceremony.